Thank you for a wonderful 2019 Greek Festival.

 Below are details regarding our Festival dates, times, food, beverages, and entertainment.
+More details will be available Spring 2020.
 Please call the Church Office at 415-883-1998 if you have questions or would like more information about any of our events.

 Dates & Times